Luki-fer/Klu-autodraw-roblox-starving-artists/README.md

 ## Features

 -   Simulates mouse clicks and movements based on the provided image.
--   Converts the image into a format suitable for the game.
+-   Converts the image into 32x32.
 -   Can be compiled into a standalone executable.

 ## Prerequisites

--   Python 3.8
+-   Python 3.8 or newer

 ## Installation
+USING GIT BASH
 1. Clone the repository:

 ```batch